byron-the-bulb/byron-the-bulb.github.io/_posts/2025-09-21-ACT-performance.markdown

 ## Optimization using Apple MLX

-Apple MLX is a framework that provides a high level interface to the Apple Silicon GPU but also compiles using CUDA to run on NVIDIA GPUs.
+Apple MLX is a framework that provides a high level interface to the Apple Metal GPU but also compiles using CUDA to run on NVIDIA GPUs.

 The MLX version of search_dictionary is as follows: